In the context of organic chemistry, what is the primary role of ... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, what is the primary role of NADH?
+In the context of organic chemistry, what is the primary role of glucose in plants?

 A